pantheon-systems/documentation/source/content/guides/terminus/05-scripting.md

 ## Authentication

 Terminus must be authenticated before you can execute most commands.
-You must ensure Terminus is authenticated with a [machine token](/guides/terminus/install#machine-token) that has the correct permissions before running a script.
+You must authenticate Terminus with a [machine token](/guides/terminus/install#machine-token) that has the correct permissions before running a script.

 ## Example Repositories